-Since the dawn of time, mankind has enjoyed pirates.
-In the days of In order to be descriptive and meaningful, the title should give a good indication as to the contents of the paper-and you will have a better idea of this once you complete the paper.
+Since the dawn of time, sisters have been a pain.
+In the days of the

+In order to be descriptive and meaningful, the title should give a good indication as to the contents of the paper-and you will have a better idea of this once you complete the paper.
 So do it last.
 Feel free to personalize it but do not go crazy.

-While a title like "Higher Wages is a Moral Good" is not very exciting, it is perfectly adequate for a debate position paper: it specifies the issue and the stance you take on that issue.
+While a title like "How I Respond to Conflict" is not very exciting, it is perfectly adequate for a journal entry: it specifies the issue, and your position on it.
+Similarly for "I Must Stop Avoiding" as a title for a reflection paper: it provides a nice preview of the thesis the paper will defend.
 Keep it simple and direct, being clever and witty takes up time better spent writing the paper itself.